 I am granting this work to this project under the terms of the GPLv3-or-later.

-And please confirm your certification to the above by adding the following line to your patch:
+Please confirm your affirmation of the above by adding the following line to your patch:

 Signed-off-by: Jane Developer <[email protected]>